lpc-rs/lpc8xx-hal/CONTRIBUTING.md

 - It should **provide context** for the commit and **explain its reasoning**.
 It doesn't need to restate things that are already obvious from the commit diff.
 - Please be mindful of explanations on how the code works.
 Often, it makes more sense to add such explanations to the code itself, in the form of comments.
 - The length limit for lines in the commit body is **72 characters**.
-- If any issues should be closed once the commit is merged, this can be done automatically by adding something like "Closes #123456" to the commit.
-Be careful about not doing this accidentally.
+- If any issues should be closed once the commit is merged, this can be done automatically by adding something like "Close #123456" to the commit.
+Be careful about doing this accidentally.

 That's it!
 If anything about this document is unclear, feel free to open an issue.
 If you have questions regarding a pull request that you're working on, just open the pull request and ask your questions there.